microsoft/windows-host-process-containers-base-image/README.md

 ## Licensing

-Code is the reposity is released under the `MIT` [license](/LICENSE).
+Code is the repository is released under the `MIT` [license](/LICENSE).

-The container images produced by this reposity are distrubted under the `CC0` license.
+The container images produced by this repository are distributed under the `CC0` license.

 - [CC0 license](/cc0-license.txt)
 - [CC0 legacode](/cc0-legalcode.txt)